Take CRIM-100

 - Analyze the global manifestations of criminal behavior, including terrorism.

-Champlain College Online's criminal justice faculty, led by program director Dr. Janet Morrison, are expert practitioners in the field.
-Their industry expertise ensures that our criminal justice curriculum is aligned with the needs of employers, and reflects the skills today’s law enforcement professionals need for success.
-Classes led by our seasoned experts will give you real-world insight into the legal world, and create a rich community of career-focused learning.
+Champlain College Online's social sciences faculty, led by Department Chair Dr. Janet Morrison, are expert practitioners in the field.
+Their industry expertise ensures that our curriculum is aligned with the needs of employers, and reflects the skills today’s social science professionals need for success.
+Classes led by our seasoned experts will give you real-world insight into the field, and create a rich community of career-focused learning.

 Tuition & Costs